hurricanemark/Weather_Report_NodeJS_EJS_Express_WeatherBit_API/README.md

 # A Responsive NodeJS-Express Web App With Stepwise Implementation

 This project is intended for the beginner to novice javascript developers who are interested in the nuts and bolts of implementing a working web application using various frameworks and libaries.
-Although this only scratches the surface of a real-life software development, you will experience what it takes to bring an idea to fruition.
+Although this only scratches the surface of a real-life software development project, you will experience what it takes to bring an idea to fruition.

 <br />